raviv-steinberg/seemplicity_security_task/README.md

 # Seemplicity Security Task

-This project is designed to automate testing for ESH Login page focusing on login functionality using Selenium and API testing with pytest.
+This project is designed to automate for Todo app page focusing on functionality using Selenium with pytest.

 ## Installation